Why is my shut-off valve rusty water

 How do I know if my shut-off valve needs to be replaced?

-Signs your shut-off valve needs replacement include difficulty turning it, visible rust or corrosion, and discolored water when the valve is opened.
+Signs it's time to replace a shut-off valve include difficulty turning it, visible leaks, or discolored water coming through.

 Can I replace a shut-off valve myself?